-The National Planning Policy Framework (NPPF), published in March 2012, provided guidance for local planning authorities (LPA's) in drawing up plans for development and was a material consideration in determining applications.
-The Framework was revised in July 2018 and work has been undertaken to revise the references in this Plan to align them with the new Framework.
+The National Planning Policy Framework (NPPF), published in March 2012, and updated February 2019, provides guidance for local planning authorities (LPA's) in drawing up plans for development and is a material consideration in determining applications.
+Work has been undertaken to revise the references in this Plan to align them with the new Framework.
 A presumption in favour of sustainable development is at the core of the RNPPF which in practice means that LPA's and communities in locations where Plans are being prepared need to positively seek opportunities to meet their area's development needs.